vikraman/popl25-duality-artifact/README.md

 | Algebra of cofunctions    | `Classical`                         |
 | Implementaion in SML      | `Coexp`                             |

-The Haskell implementaion is in the Haskell artifact.
+The Haskell implementation is in the Haskell artifact.
-Note that the type of `curry`/`uncurry` is swapped in the Haskell prelude, hence some of the type signatures of the combinators are swapped compared to the paper.
+Note that the type of `curry`/`uncurry` is swapped in Haskell's prelude, hence some of the type signatures of the combinators are swapped compared to the paper.

 | Claim                     | Implementation               |